WjinZhang/DMRIntTk/README.md

  ### DMRInt_input
  Prepare the input of DMRIntTk.
  This function **finds the probes included in each DMR, and calculates the methylation differences of each probe and DMR**.
- DMRIntTk_input function needs two files as input : 1. **Total DMR sets** obtained from different methods and 2. **Methylation level beta matrix** of all samples.
+ DMRInt_input function needs two files as input : 1. **Total DMR sets** obtained from different methods and 2. **Methylation level beta matrix** of all samples.

 ```R